.st0{fill:#FFFFFF;}

 Image from Picryl– US $5 1923 Silver Certificate

-How Much Are Silver Certificate Bills Worth Today?
+How Much Are Silver Certificates Worth Today?

 silver certificate dollar